 Pain in the mouth and jaw

-Pain in the mouth and jaw Some people with Parkinson’s can experience a burning sensation or pain in their mouth or jaw area.
+Pain in the mouth and jaw Some people with Parkinson’s experience a burning sensation or pain in their mouth or jaw area.
 This is sometimes called ‘burning mouth syndrome’.
 This is a rare problem and can happen at any stage of the condition.

 Speak to your GP, specialist or Parkinson’s nurse if you have any concerns, but do not stop taking the drugs before getting professional advice.
 Burning mouth syndrome can also cause dentures to become loose and difficult to control, which can cause pain.

 Akinetic crisis and pain

 You may find it helpful to fill in the non-motor questionnaire for Parkinson's.
 This will help your healthcare professional to assess your non-motor symptoms, including pain.
 You can also call the Parkinson’s UK helpline on 0800 800 0303 to order a copy.

 - where the pain is in your body

-- the type of pain
+- how the pain feels

 But treating pain in people with Parkinson's can be difficult.
 The best thing to do is to find the cause of the pain, so speak to your GP, specialist or Parkinson's nurse.